SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 ## Stages
 A Custom format consists in a sequence of stages organized under a pipeline that modifies the event on the fly.
-A stage is a parsing step that will have a specefic behaviour on the event.
+A stage is a parsing step that will have a specific behaviour on the event.
 The goal is to define a sequence of stages that will parse your events in the ECS format.

 ### Common stages
 Common stages are provided by SEKOIA.IO to help you parse your events.
-There are currently 5 different common stages, each having its specifities :
+There are currently 5 different common stages, each having its specifities:

 - [Json](#json-stage)
 - [Date](#date)